 Because tonsillitis and strep throat are so similar, it can be difficult to tell them apart.

 One key difference is that tonsillitis involves inflammation of the tonsils, while strep throat involves a specific bacterium infecting the throat.
 This could also affect the tonsils.

-Because of this, a person could have strep throat with tonsillitis at the same time.
+A person could have strep throat with tonsillitis at the same time, and strep can also cause tonsilitis.
 However, a different bacterium could cause tonsillitis.
 Other germs, such as viruses, can cause this illness.

 Most people who have a significant throat infection will need to see a doctor to find out whether they have tonsillitis or strep throat.

 This article covers the similarities and differences between tonsillitis and strep throat, as well as what to do if either of these illnesses develop.

 Tonsillitis means inflammation of the tonsils.
 The palatine tonsils are two small, oval shaped bumps located as one on both sides of the throat.
 They are the same pink color as the rest of the throat.

 The tonsils are lymphatic system organs that are part of the immune system.
 The immune system helps the body fight off infections naturally.
 The tonsils stop germs from traveling further down the throat to the lungs.
 This is an important function in children, as their immune systems are still developing.

 Strep throat, on the other hand, is short for streptococcal pharyngitis.
 This means inflammation of the throat due to the bacterium Streptococcus pyogenes.
 The medical term for the throat is the pharynx, and the tonsils are part of the pharynx.

 The majority of tonsillitis cases occur due to a virus.
 For example, rhinovirus commonly causes viral tonsillitis.
 This is the germ responsible for the common cold.